2003 California gubernatorial recall election: Campaign

-On September 3, five top candidates—independent Arianna Huffington, Democratic Lt.
-Gov. Cruz Bustamante, Green Party candidate Peter Camejo, Republican State Senator Tom McClintock, and former baseball commissioner Peter Ueberroth—participated in a live television debate.
-Noticeably absent was Arnold Schwarzenegger who opponents charged was not adequately prepared.
+On September 3, five top candidates—independent Arianna Huffington, Democratic Lieutenant Governor Cruz Bustamante, Green Party candidate Peter Camejo, Republican State Senator Tom McClintock, and former baseball commissioner Peter Ueberroth—participated in a live television debate.
+Noticeably absent was Arnold Schwarzenegger, who opponents charged was not adequately prepared.
 Schwarzenegger had repeatedly stated that he would not participate in such events until later in the election cycle.
-Prior to this first debate, Gov. Davis spent 30 minutes answering questions from a panel of journalists and voters.
+Prior to this first debate, Governor Davis spent 30 minutes answering questions from a panel of journalists and voters.

 Due to the media attention focused on some candidates, GSN held a game show debate entitled Who Wants to Be Governor of California? – The Debating Game, a political game show featuring six candidates unlikely to win the election, including former child star Gary Coleman and porn star Mary Carey.
 Several candidates who would still be listed on the ballot dropped out of the campaign before the October 7 election.
 On August 23, Republican Bill Simon (the 2002 party nominee) announced he was dropping out.
-He said, "There are too many Republicans in this race and the people of our state simply cannot risk a continuation of the Gray Davis legacy."
+He said: "There are too many Republicans in this race and the people of our state simply cannot risk a continuation of the Gray Davis legacy."
 Simon did not endorse any candidates at the time, but several weeks later he endorsed front-runner Arnold Schwarzenegger, as did Darrell Issa, who had not filed for the race.
 On September 9, former MLB commissioner and Los Angeles Olympic Committee President Peter Ueberroth withdrew his candidacy in the recall election.

 On September 24, the remaining top five candidates (Schwarzenegger, Bustamante, Huffington, McClintock, and Camejo) gathered in the University Ballroom at California State University, Sacramento, for a live televised debate that resembled the red-carpet premiere of a movie in Hollywood.
 Schwarzenegger's marquee name attracted large crowds, a carnival atmosphere, and an army of hundreds of credentialed media from around the world.
 While the candidate and his staff rode on buses named Running Man and Total Recall, the reporters' buses were named after Predator.
 The aftermath of the debate was swift.
-On September 30, author Arianna Huffington withdrew her candidacy on the Larry King Live television program and announced that she was opposing the recall entirely in light of Arnold Schwarzenegger's surge in the polls.
-Apparently in response to her withdrawal, Cruz Bustamante endorsed her plan for public financing of election campaigns, an intended anti-corruption measure.
+On September 30, author Arianna Huffington withdrew her candidacy on the Larry King Live television program and announced that she was opposing the recall entirely in light of Schwarzenegger's surge in the polls.
+Apparently in response to her withdrawal, Bustamante endorsed her plan for public financing of election campaigns, an intended anti-corruption measure.

+Some replacement ballot candidates urged voters to vote "no" on recall the recall question.
+An endorsement of voting "no" on the recall was included in several candidates' official statements, including those of Bustamante, Eric Korevaar, Christopher Ranken, C.T.
+Weber and Tim Sylvester.